-Equity instruments issued to non-employees, and for services and goods, are shares of our common stock, warrants or options to purchase shares of our common stock.
-These shares, warrants or options are either fully-vested and exercisable at the date of grant or vest over a certain period during which services are provided.
-We expense the fair market value of these securities over the period in which the related services are received, in most cases, recorded based upon liability measurement at each reporting period for awards to consultants.
+Equity instruments issued to non-employees include RSUs, warrants or options to purchase shares of our common stock.
+These RSUs, warrants or options are either fully-vested and exercisable at the date of grant or vest over a certain period during which services are provided.
+We expense the fair market value of fully vested awards at the time of grant, and of unvested awards over the period in which the related services are received.
+Unvested awards are remeasured to fair value until they vest.